Coderah/cogni-blocks/README.md

 I'd recommend just using the production build (linked above), you could also contact me for a key if you want to run locally.

+The grid size is configurable in `src/const.ts` it is always a 1:1 grid.

 # Core Game Logic

 I often use projects like this, where there's no production environment at the end, as an opportunity to develop something more broadly useful.
 In this case, I created a Vue plugin for my game engine.